2019 • 02 • 21

 - Alight at the town of Estancia, which is the last stop and only a few minutes of walk away from the port.

 - The pump boat usually leaves at 10 in the morning; it would also depend on the number of passengers.
-Boat ride would take about 2 to 3 hours depending on the current.
-Fare is around P80.
+A boat ride would take about 2 to 3 hours depending on the current.
+The fare is around P80.
 For big groups, you can charter a private boat for P4000-5000.

 Entrance Fee and Other Charges

-Entrance Fee: Cabugao Gamay Island is usually included in the Gigantes island hopping tour packages.
-These packages normally include entrance fee.
-As of writing, entrance fee is P50.
+- Entrance Fee: Cabugao Gamay Island is usually included in the Gigantes island hopping tour packages.
+These packages normally include the entrance fee.
+As of writing, the entrance fee is P50.

 - Aside from that spot, there are also other activities that can be done on the island like swimming, kayaking, paddle boarding, and snorkeling.

 - The island hopping would take the whole day.
-Bring necessities like biscuits and water because getting hungry during boat ride is inevitable.
-Bring lots of water; it gets hotter during noon time and the islands have little shade.
+Bring necessities like biscuits and water because getting hungry during the boat ride is inevitable.
+Bring lots of water; it gets hotter during noontime and the islands have little shade.

-- If you want to dive or snorkel, you may opt to bring your own gear like mask and snorkeling tube.
+- If you want to dive or snorkel, you may opt to bring your own gear like a mask and snorkeling tube.
 The island offers gear for rental, but it is a good save if you have your own.
-Plus points if you have fins because beneath the water surface is a different underworld that is just breathtaking.
+Plus points, if you have fins because beneath the water surface, is a different underworld that is just breathtaking.

 - If you’re snorkeling on the island and if you don’t have fins, make sure that you have aqua shoes to protect your feet from the sharp rocks and unwanted cuts while swimming.